Electricity in Turkey: Generation

 Of the total 329 TWh of electricity generated in 2021; natural gas produced 42%, coal 26%, hydropower 13%, and wind 10%.
 Installed capacity reached 100 GW in 2022.
 Academics have suggested that the target of 32% from renewables by 2030 should be increased to at least 50%.
 The state-owned Electricity Generation Company (EÜAŞ) has about 20% of the market, and there are many private companies.
 The carbon intensity of generation during the 2010s was slightly over 400 gCO2/kWh, around the global average.

 Coal

 Gas

 In 2020, power plants consumed 29% of natural gas in Turkey.
 State-owned gas-fired power plants are less efficient than private plants, but can out-compete them, as the state guarantees a price for their electricity.
 Gas power plants are used more when drought reduces hydropower, such as in 2021 which was a record year for gas consumption.
-The National Energy Plan published in 2023 forecasts 10 GW more gas power plants will be built.
+The National Energy Plan published in 2023 forecasted 10 GW more gas power plants would be built.
+However in the 3 years to 2025 gas power fell, perhaps due to the increase in solar and cheap coal from Russia.